rhman-ibrahim/rhman-ibrahim/README.md

 ---

 ## 4. Project (Tasks)

-To manage progress across all projects, I use a Kanban-style workflow on GitHub Projects.
-This structure provides clarity, focus, and momentum by breaking down work into actionable stages.
-Each column represents a distinct state in the lifecycle of a task, from initial idea to final completion.
-By moving tasks step by step, I can visualize progress, prioritize effectively, and ensure nothing is overlooked.
+This project board tracks the progress of all my repositories in a single place.
+It helps me stay consistent, break down large goals into manageable steps, and maintain a clear view of what’s ahead.
+The board is organized into energetic, action-oriented stages, reflecting how tasks move from ideas to completion.
+Each card represents a specific, testable step in building my ecosystem of applications.

+### Columns

 1. ***Backlog***: A pool of ideas and unprioritized tasks waiting for future consideration.
 2. ***Do***: Tasks that are selected from the backlog and ready to be started next.